Your student's wellbeing is our top priority

-Living on campus is the best decision for your son/daughter if you want them to:
+Living on campus is the best decision for your student if you want them to:

 - Earn a higher grade point average than students living off-campus